cheminfo/nmrium-docs/docs/10_general/20_spectra_panel/20_spectra_panel.md

 ![Color spectra](color-spectra.gif)

-# Mode selection
+## Mode selection

-You can choose between different modes of how you want to analyze your spectra: **Simple NMR analysis**, **1D multiple spectra analysis** and **NMR spectra assignment**.
+You can choose between three analysis modes: **Simple NMR analysis**, **1D multiple spectra analysis**, and **NMR spectra assignment**.

-With the mode **Simple NMR analysis**, you can analyse chemical shifts of the signals with the help of peaks picking and integrate the signals.
-There is also the possibility to analyse the spectrum with the help of ranges and to do a multiple spectrum analysis.
-You can select the individual functions and process the spectrum by yourself.
+- **Simple NMR analysis** lets you analyze chemical shifts via peak picking, integrate signals, define ranges, and run a basic multiple-spectrum analysis.
+You drive each step manually.

-If you have several 1D spectra of a substance and you want to analyse them at the same time, you can choose the mode **1D multiple spectra analysis**.
-NMRium is able to analyse multiple spectra of a substance.
-You can make corrections by yourself.
+- **1D multiple spectra analysis** is intended for several 1D spectra of the same substance that you want to analyze together.
+NMRium handles the multi-spectrum analysis, and you can refine the results manually.

-If you have one or more spectra of a compound, NMRium is able to assign these spectra for you.
-To use this, select the function **NMR spectra assignment**.
-NMRium analyses the ranges.
-It determines the integral or the relative H part of a range.
-It also does a multiplet analysis and a calculation of the coupling constants.
-Finally, you can also make corrections by yourself.
+- **NMR spectra assignment** uses NMRium to assign one or more spectra of a compound for you: it analyzes the ranges, determines the integral (or the relative number of H atoms), performs the multiplet analysis, and computes the coupling constants.
+You can still refine any of these manually.

-Click above the panels on the right side on the red marked button and select the corresponding function.
-You must activate it by clicking on a spectrum or a nucleus in the panel **Spectra**.
-Afterwards, the selected mode will be available.
+To switch modes, click the highlighted button above the panels on the right side and pick the desired mode.
+Activate it by clicking a spectrum or a nucleus in the **Spectra** panel — the selected mode then becomes available.